benkoshy/pagy/docs/toolbox/paginators.md

 - `@records` are the records belonging to the requested page.

 !!!info
-The `pagy` method expects to find the rack request at `self.request`, however, you can also use pagy [outside controllers or views](/guides/how-to/#use-pagy-outside-controllers-or-views), or even [with a non-rack app](/guides/how-to/#use-pagy-with-non-rack-apps).
+The `pagy` method expects to find the rack request at `self.request`, however, you can also use pagy [outside controllers or views](/guides/how-to/#use-pagy-outside-controllers-or-views), or pass your [:request](#shared-options) option.
 !!!

 |||